-Paleo cream cheese frosting that tastes just as luscious and tangy as classic cream cheese frosting but made with paleo-friendly ingredients.
-Vegan and refined sugar-free.
+Paleo cream cheese frosting that tastes just as luscious and tangy as my less-sweet classic cream cheese frosting but made in a blender with 7 paleo-friendly ingredients in 5 minutes of active time.
+Cashew butter and coconut oil add body, coconut yogurt gives it a cream cheesy tang, and maple syrup adds natural sweetness.

 You likely already know my love of cream cheese frosting.
 Tangy, salty, and not too sweet, I would gladly forsake every other frosting.

 I'm absolutely thrilled with this version!
 It tastes like no-bake cheesecake, and it's good enough to eat straight from the fridge with a spoon.
-But slather it on vanilla coconut flour cake, paleo lemon cake, carrot cake, sponge cake, or any of the other recipes I've linked to below, and you'll be in paleo cream cheese frosting heaven.
+But slather it on vanilla coconut flour cake, paleo lemon cake, almond flour carrot cake, GF sponge cake, or any of the other cake recipes I've linked to below, and you'll be in paleo cream cheese frosting heaven.

 Cashew Frosting Ingredients and Substitution Suggestions